-You can make a difference and create immediate impact by supporting scholarship funds to the School of Public Health and Health Sciences.
-In the last three years, the School has created eight new scholarship funds that support our students, champion diversity, and increase research opportunities.
+All it takes is one gift to create immediate impact!
+In the last four years, the School has created nine new scholarship funds that support our students, champion diversity, and increase research opportunities.
 Our success is due in large part to our “the whole is greater than the sum of its parts” approach, in which endowments are created predominantly through the efforts of groups of multiple donors motivated by a common purpose.

 Dr. Diane J. Mundt Memorial Scholarship annually supports a PhD student in Epidemiology in with professional interests in science and policy, specifically how epidemiology informs decision-making.
 Preference is given to female, non-traditional students (e.g., those returning from the workforce to pursue advanced studies), and/or those demonstrating significant financial need as demonstrated by the Financial Aid Office.

 Virginia A. Beal Fellowship is awarded to doctoral students studying Nutrition.
 It provides financial support to students to help lower the cost of their academic pursuits.

 Patty Freedson Undergraduate Health and Wellness Scholarship provides financial support for an undergraduate junior in the Kinesiology Department who demonstrates interest in entering the field of corporate health and wellness.

 Frank Rife Kinesiology Opportunity Scholarship provides financial support to first generation students and students who demonstrate financial need as determined by the Financial Aid Office.
 The fund supports undergraduate students’ internship expenses for both domestic and international internship opportunities.